dennymarcels/dennymarcels.github.io/index.md

 My intention with this humble page is to showcase the personal projects I managed to bring to life!

 ### Clinical diagnosis
-This project is confidential.
+This implementation is confidential.
 I am relying on multidimensional data from clinical exams to develop a model capable of delivering fast, easy and reliable diagnostics for a COVID-19.
 General information at the [PoLiVirUS website](https://www.polivirus.com/).

 *Created on September, 2020.
 Last relevant update on January, 2021.*